Gas - flatulence

 Tests that may be done include:

-Hall JE.
+Hall JE, Hall ME.
 Physiology of gastrointestinal disorders.
-In: Hall JE, ed.
+In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 67.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 67.

 Reviewed by: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.